Domaine Derain: Classic Burgundies

 The Mercurey appellation is increasingly receiving critical acclaim as a number of young winemakers have recognised the attractive nature of the terroir here and are producing wines of considerable elegance.

-La Plante Chassey is a south-east slope with clay soil.
-The grapes for this wine are harvested by hand and the wine is fermented in wooden vats before being transferred to old wooden barrels for 18 months.
+The grapes for this wine are harvested by hand and the wine is fermented for 15 days in wooden conical vats before being transferred to old wooden barrels (228 litres) for 10 months aging on lees.
 The wine is not fined or filtered before bottling.

-Domaine Derain Pommard Les Petits Noizons Rouge 2021
+Domaine Derain Pommard Les Petits Noizons Rouge 2022

 There is lots of limestone here because it is quite close to one of our favourite villages in Burgundy, namely Pommard!